fearherbs1/SEC-440-01-Honey-Pot/Initial_setup.md

 * 1 pfSense Router (FreeBSD)
 * 1 Ubuntu Log Server (Ubuntu Server 20 LTS)

+For This guide we will be using VMs hosted on vCenter, but any other virtualization platform will work fine.

 ## Setup of each device
 Below is a summery/checklist of what to set up on each device